Warnings for Lexapro

 Patients should be told that, although Lexapro has not been shown in experiments with normal subjects to increase the mental and motor skill impairments caused by alcohol, the concomitant use of Lexapro and alcohol in depressed patients is not advised.

-- become pregnant or intend to become pregnant during therapy.
+Advise pregnant women to notify their healthcare providers if they become pregnant or intend to become pregnant during treatment with LEXAPRO.

 Nonclinical Toxicology